Society of Saint Vincent de Paul: France

 SVP gradually expanded outside Paris in the mid-19th century and received benefactors in places such as Tours where figures such as the Venerable Leo Dupont, known as the Holy Man of Tours, became collaborators.

 The Society is part of the Vincentian Family which also includes two congregations founded by St. Vincent de Paul – the Congregation of the Mission with Vincentian priests and brothers and the Ladies of Charity – along with the Sisters of Charity in the Setonian tradition and several others, including some religious groups that are part of the Anglican Communion like the Company of Mission Priests.

 England and Wales

 Venerable Fr.
 Ignatius Spencer from London came to know the Society during his visits to Paris.
-Parisianr Adolphe Baudon, who would assume the presidency of the society in 1847, visited London in 1842 and persuaded Spencer to write about the Society in the Catholic Magazine.
+Parisian Adolphe Baudon, who would assume the presidency of the society in 1847, visited London in 1842 and persuaded Spencer to write about the Society in the Catholic Magazine.
 Then in January 1844 M. Pagliano, a London restaurateur and recent convert to Catholicism, gathered together 13 Catholic men and the first English SVP conference was founded.
 Early initiatives included the formation of the Catholic Shoe Black Brigade, providing boys with gainful employment and the first home of "the Rescue Society" which under various names still offers child care in many dioceses.

 In 2013 there were more than 10,000 members in more than 1,000 Conferences in the United Kingdom, making over 500,000 recorded visits annually to more than 100,000 people.